bradhowes/SoundFonts/README.md

 quaility).
 This app only supports sound font files that are bundled with the application, though it would be nice to remotely fetch one to try it out.

+I have also curated a small collection of SoundFont files that I found useful and/or interesting:
+[Sample SoundFonts](https://keystrokecountdown.com/extras/SoundFonts/index.html).
+If you visit the site from your iOS device and touch one of the links, you can add the fire directly to the SoundFonts application.

 ## User Interface

 Here is what you can do with it: